-The AU$50 million Vital Resources Fund is helping support regional Australian communities in our areas of operation who are facing the significant challenges of the COVID-19 pandemic.
+Through FY2020, FY2021 and FY2022, the AU$50 million Vital Resources Fund helped support regional Australian communities where we operate that were facing the significant challenges of the COVID-19 pandemic.

 Social Investment Strategy

 Our Social Investment Strategy frames BHP’s approach to voluntary social investment across all levels of the organisation.
-The strategy is reviewed annually and guides the Group’s approach to social investment and how we maximise the value of our social investments to strengthen social value.
+The strategy guides the Group’s approach to social investment and how we maximise the value of our social investments to strengthen social value.
 We prioritise working in genuine partnership with others towards shared outcomes.

 In particular, our strategy aims to: